JeremyKulcsarDS/JeremyKulcsarDS/README.md

 I also built and led a series of deep learning masterclasses to the French Ministry of Defense at some point.
 Teaching math is fun.

-### Education
-- Bachelor's Degree of Applied Physics from Paris-Saclay University
-- Master's Degree in Computer Science from Ecole Centrale Paris
-- Master's Degree in Business Management from ESSEC Business School
-- MOOCs from MITx and other platforms on financial mathematics and algorithmic trading

 ### Experience
 - Senior AI Engineer, AIA (Hong Kong)
 - Data Scientist, PwC (France)